cheenle/ultron/README.md

 | **New Features** | Limited | Regular Updates |

 **Recommendation**: New users should start with Python version for better performance and ongoing development support.

+## 🤔 About ULTRON Development

+**Original Thinking (by LU9DCE):**
+Ultron was originally developed by LU9DCE for personal use and friends.
+The original version requires knowledge of PHP and terminal usage.
+The original author guarantees it works very well and can operate for years without intervention.

+**Why the Original PHP Version?** Because it runs on any operating system without compilation.
+The script is just text with commands that executes on any device capable of running PHP (PC/CELLPHONE/ROUTER/etc).

+**Enhanced Version Philosophy:**
+This enhanced version respects the original design principles while adding:
+- **Modern Python alternative** for better cross-platform support
+- **Enhanced DXCC capabilities** for more effective DX hunting
+- **Improved documentation** for easier adoption
+- **Active development** for ongoing feature additions
+- **Backward compatibility** with original PHP implementation

+We maintain the original's reliability while extending its capabilities for modern amateur radio operations.